aurovrata/post-my-contact-form-7/README.txt

 = 3.
 I made a mistake in my form mapping, how do I correct it once it is created? =

-Yuo can simply modify the mapping at any given time, however if a mapping has been live and saving submissions to your post, then it is not recommended to make changes.
+You can simply modify the mapping at any given time, however if a mapping has been live and saving submissions to your post, then it is not recommended to make changes.
 Unless you have a fair understanding of WordPress posts and meta-fields structures and how these are saved in the database, I highly recommend that you delete any existing posts that may have been saved from form submissions that used the previous mappings.
 Failing to do this without a proper understanding of the changes you are making to an existing mapping with previously saved post submissions could lead to difficult errors to debug and fix once you start creating post submissions that have a different mapping.
 Consider yourself warned!

 = 4.
 How do remove a mapping? =
 Simply toggle the status to off.